Gealber/dht/doc/adnl/adnl-udp.md

 **adnl.packetContents**

 **Notes**: Fields which doesn't affect flags byte position are  maked in **flag byte position** column with value `_`.
 Types that are referenced in the table like `PublicKey` can be found defined in [ton_api.tl](https://github.com/ton-blockchain/ton/blob/140320b0dbe0bdd9fd954b6633a3677acc75a8e6/tl/generate/scheme/ton_api.tl#L46).
-Some of these types are *explicitly* defined and some are not.
-The ones that are not, like `PublicKey`, it just means that it accepts one of the available `PublicKey` types.
+Some of these types are *explicitly* defined and some are not, those that are not, like `PublicKey`, it just means that it accepts one of the available `PublicKey` types.
 For example, `from` field takes `PublicKey` type which is not explicitely define, meaning that accepts one of the available types of `PublicKey` defined in [ton_api.tl](https://github.com/ton-blockchain/ton/blob/140320b0dbe0bdd9fd954b6633a3677acc75a8e6/tl/generate/scheme/ton_api.tl#L46), `pub.unenc, pub.ed25519, pub.aes, or pub.overlay`.

 | Field name | flag byte position | type | description |